Juvenile Crime in Williamson and Bell County

 Georgetown Juvenile Crime Lawyer

-If you or your child have been charged with any juvenile offenses in Georgetown, or any of the surrounding areas in Round Rock, Cedar Park, Leander, Taylor, Hutto, Killeen, Temple, Belton or Harker Heights, contact Law Office of Michael J. Price
+If you or your child have been charged with any juvenile offenses in Georgetown, or any of the surrounding areas in Round Rock, Cedar Park, Leander, Taylor, Hutto, Killeen, Temple, Belton or Harker Heights, contact Law Office of Price & Wiggins, P.C.

 Attorney Michael J. Price is knowledgeable in all areas of Texas’ juvenile offender laws and will make every effort to help you or your child achieve the best possible outcome in their situation.
-Call Law Office of Michael J. Price for a free consultation at (512) 354-1880 about your alleged juvenile crime.
+Call Law Office of Price & Wiggins, P.C. for a free consultation at (512) 354-1880 about your alleged juvenile crime.

 Georgetown Juvenile Offense Information Center

 - Texas Alternative Penalties for Juvenile Crimes

 - Resources in Georgetown for Juvenile Offenders

 A juvenile in Texas is defined in section 51.02 of the Texas Family Code as an individual who is ten years old or older, but under the age of 17, or an individual who is 17 years old or older, but was under the age of 18 when they allegedly committed a delinquent offense.
 However, the juvenile courts only have jurisdiction over those offenders that are between the ages of ten and 17; anyone who commits an offense who is 17 or older will be prosecuted in the adult court system.

 According to the Texas Family Code § 51.03, delinquent conduct in Texas is defined as: